The Cheapest Cities To Fly Into in Europe (and Where You’ll Save the Most)

 Table of Contents

 If you're itching to visit one of these cities, the great news is that economy deals pop up frequently.
-But, even if your desired city isn’t on the list, it doesn’t mean you need to overpay to get there.
-We search for deals to every city and often find deals to out-of-the-way spots like Basel, San Sebastian, Split, Santorini, and many, many more.
+Even if your desired city isn’t on the list, it doesn’t mean you need to overpay to get there.
+We search for deals to every city and often find deals to out-of-the-way spots like Nice, Porto, Vilnius, and more.
+And those cheap flight deals come with high standards.
+They’re not on certain budget airlines, or for ultra-last-minute dates, or flights with terrible routing (unless it’s an amazingly good fare).
+We only send truly great deals, with savings of $550 per ticket on average.

 What makes some cities cheaper to fly into than others?

-Some European destinations are more budget-friendly to fly into than others—but why is that?
+Some European destinations are more budget-friendly to fly to than others.
+Why’s that?
 When determining airfare prices, several factors come into play, and understanding them can help you snag a cheaper ticket.
-Here are the factors that we’ve kept in mind to craft the ranking you will find below:
+Here are the factors that have influenced the rankings below.

-- Airlines: Pricing can feel like a bit of a mystery, but key factors like cabin class, demand, and competition on specific routes impact costs.
+- Airlines: Pricing can feel like a mystery, but key factors like cabin class, demand, and competition on specific routes impact costs.
 For example, budget airlines, such as Ryanair and easyJet, make a huge difference when it comes to ticket prices by operating from secondary airports or offering fewer in-flight services.
 “But how does that make a country cheaper to fly into?” you may wonder.
 Well, which airlines offer flights into each country and under what circumstances (direct flights, demand, cabin class, etc.) make some countries cheaper than others when analyzing overall costs.
+Recent research on intra-European airfares found that low-cost carriers consistently offer significantly lower fares than full-service airlines, especially on competitive routes with high demand.

 - Seasonality: Timing is everything!
-Airlines adjust prices based on demand, so they tend to skyrocket during peak travel seasons—like summer vacations, Christmas, and school holidays.
+Airlines adjust prices based on demand, so they tend to skyrocket during peak travel seasons, like summer vacations, Christmas, and school holidays.
 To score the lowest prices, aim to travel off-season, when the weather is still pleasant but the crowds (and costs) have thinned out.
-Some European countries seem to be at peak season constantly.
-So being strategic when deciding your travel dates and destination is key to snagging great deals.
+Recent research confirms that airfare seasonality is still strong, with prices climbing during holiday peaks and dropping noticeably during off-peak periods.
+Some European countries seem to be in peak season constantly, so being strategic about your travel dates and destination is key to finding great deals.

 - Departure airport: Not all airports are created equal.
-While larger, well-connected hubs like New York (JFK) or Chicago (ORD) often have more competition and better deals, smaller airports might offer lower landing fees, too, especially if low-cost airlines are expanding their routes there.
-Thus, switching airports can help you save a bundle.
+While larger, well-connected hubs like New York (JFK) or Chicago (ORD) often have more competition and better deals, smaller airports might offer lower landing fees, too, especially if low-cost airlines are expanding their routes there, often making them some of the best airports for cheap flights.
+Therefore, switching airports can help you save a bundle.
 This way, some cities may be cheaper to fly into than others based on the airports where planes to those cities depart from.

-- Flexible travel dates: If you don’t have to travel on specific dates, a world of saving can open before you.
+- Flexible travel dates: If you don’t have to travel on specific dates, you can save some serious money.
 Off-peak departures, midweek flights, and surprise deals are golden opportunities that will go easy on your wallet.
-Just be careful not to wait too long, though—as availability shrinks, the price of last-minute tickets might shoot up.
-Cities with a wider variety of flights have higher chances of presenting surprise deals, so staying open to changing your flight to another date is a great way to save some bucks.
+Just be careful not to wait too long.
+As availability shrinks, the price of last-minute tickets skyrockets.
+Cities with a wider variety of flights have higher chances of presenting surprise deals.
+If you stay open to adjusting your travel dates, you can save a chunk of change.

-Now that you’re fully informed about what influences ticket pricing, it’s time to discover which European cities offer the best bang for your buck with our real flight deals.
-Make sure to jot them down at the top of your travel bucket list!
+Now that you’re equipped with what influences ticket pricing, it’s time to dig into which European cities offer the best bang for your buck with our flight deals.
+(Food, accommodation, and excursion costs below are estimates and will vary depending on your travel style.)

 - Accommodation: $90–$150 per night for mid-range hotels